 Companies or individuals create fake Instagram accounts to sell (and resell) their follows, likes, and comments.
-These are often dubbed “bots” as in order to deceive Instagram into thinking the accounts are real, they mimic the activity of real users.
+These are often dubbed “bots” in order to deceive Instagram into thinking the accounts are real, as they mimic the activity of real users.
 Influencers seeking to “improve” their appearance on Instagram (oftentimes in hopes of appearing more popular in order to secure paid brand sponsorships) can purchase fake followers, likes, and comments from these various online sellers.

 Buying engagement from fake accounts boosts vanity metrics and gives the appearance of a well-followed, engaging account.
-However, these measures fail to deliver meaningful ROI when it comes to sponsored influencer content.
+However, these measures fail to deliver positive ROI when it comes to sponsored influencer content.
 Depending on the sophistication of a fake follower service, bots, and the influencers purchasing them, paid-for engagement Instagram accounts can be incredibly convincing.
-Unsuspecting brands that aren’t used to discerning between authentic and artificially inflated accounts can be easily duped.
+Unsuspecting brands that aren’t used to discerning between authentic and artificially inflated accounts can easily be duped.

 Aside from influencers like Beyonce (@beyonce) who maintain millions of followers and follow no accounts, authentic influencers typically follow 1-5% of their total following size.
 Be wary of influencers that maintain a large “following” base in comparison to followers, as this may indicate they have bought followers or used bulk follow-unfollow methods.

 The follow-unfollow method is a common tactic for many users.
 Influencers may try to increase their follower count by following a large number of users at once, waiting for those users to follow them back, and then unfollowing said users.
 Marketers can check influencer authenticity by monitoring an influencer’s following activity to detect sudden, large changes in the number of users an influencer follows.